 - Assign "minute paper" reflections, due after students have attended live or watched lecture recording(s) for the day or week.
-Minute papers can be submitted just like any other Moodle assignments, or sent by email, depending on your preferred workflow.
+Minute papers can be submitted just like any other Canvas assignments.
 Minute paper prompts often include some version of two questions: e.g., "What was the most important thing you learned?" and "What question still remains?"
 (Lang 2016).
 Student may only write a sentence or two, but that extra processing can make a difference in their learning and give you a sense (which may be harder to obtain online) of their insights and confusions.

 - Give online quizzes, for example, on concepts from reading or other assignments to be done before class.
-Moodle quizzes can be automatically graded.
+Canvas quizzes can be automatically graded.
 A few well-selected questions can emphasize important concepts